CristianColdea/Keras_24/readme.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3
+* Project, started, README done.

 To-do list:
-* Wow improvement to be done 1
-* Wow improvement to be done 2
+* Take each chapter/piece of code in order, recode and understand it
+* Try code variations, improve when is possible

 ## Status
-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

 ## Inspiration
-Add here credits.
-Project inspired by..., based on...
+Francois, Chollet.
+Deep Learning with Python, Second Edition.
+Manning Publications Co.
+Shelter Island, NY 11964, 2021.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+rdt333@gmail.com - feel free to contact me!